 Another world is possible.

-“I come from the other world.”
+“We’ve come from there… from the other world.”

 -Arundhati Roy, The Ministry of Utmost Happiness